gregcaporaso/microbiogeo/doc/notes/dfa.rst

 variance within each group, while logistic regression is not bound by these assumptions [:ref:`3 <dfaref3>`].

+DFA may not be the right or best method to use if the continuous explanatory variables (predictor variables) used in the model are collinear (i.e. there is a strong or perfect linear relationship between two of the variables).
+Collinearity causes problems because the covariance matrix cannot be inverted [:ref:`5 <dfaref5>`].

 Existing Implementations
 ------------------------
 There are existing implementations of DFA in the following statistical packages: